hubot-archive/hubot-heroku-keepalive/README.md

 # hubot-heroku-keepalive

-A hubot script that keeps the hubot Heroko web dyno alive.
+A hubot script that keeps the hubot Heroku web dyno alive.

 ## Installation